 Once the incident is reported, a Unified Command is expected to be established.
-The Unified Command would include OCSD, OCFA, representatives from IRWD and SWD (dam owners), plus representatives from all agencies of downstream jurisdictions (see Table 2-1), as necessary.
+The Unified Command would include OCSD, OCFA, representatives from IRWD (dam owner), plus representatives from all agencies of downstream jurisdictions (see Table 2-1), as necessary.
 The Unified Command will facilitate coordination among agencies and disciplines.